Cathedrals and Castles, The Cathedral Builders of the Middle Ages

 This pocket-size encyclopedia of the art, architecture and culture of the Middle Ages features hundreds of drawings, color illustrations and a brief chronology.

-A fast-moving, short survey of French history with a focus on Paris from its foundation, through the heady days of revolution and up to modern times.
+This fast-moving survey covers the conquests of ancient Gaul through the heady days of revolution to modern times.

 The Food of France